mral-cmu/assignment4-handout/README.md

 We will use an information-theoretic exploration method to improve further.

 ## Information-Theoretic Exploration

+## Multi-Robot Exploration
+In this section we implement a Sequential Greedy Assignment (SGA) strategy for exploration using three robots.

 ## Grading with AutoLab
 Assuming you are in this assignment directory, run this command after completing your solutions: